The Finnish Franchising Association

 The value-added tax is with minor deviations compatible with the VAT directives of the EU.
 In addition to sale and rental of goods, VAT is widely applicable to services as well.
 However, the tax does not cover, inter alia, health and medical services, services related to social welfare, education and training, or banking and insurance services.
 Agriculture and forestry are also, in the main, tax-exempt.

-The general VAT is 23 per cent.
+The general VAT rate is 24 per cent.
 This rate is among the highest in Western Europe.
-A reduced rate of 9 per cent is applied to personal transport, accommodation, movies, medicaments, books and subscriptions to newspapers and periodicals.
-Food is sub-ject to a tax rate of 13 per cent, although the service is taxable on the general rate of 23 per cent.
+A reduced VAT rate of 10 per cent is applied to personal transport, accommodation, movies, medicaments, books and subscriptions to newspapers and periodicals.
+Food is subject to a VAT rate of 14 per cent, although the service is taxable on the general VAT rate of 24 per cent.

 The Taxation on Non-Residents

 Items of income derived from Finland by non-residents are either subject to a final withholding tax or taxed on a basis of assessment.
-The most common types of income are subject to the final withholding tax.
-These items include salaries, wages and pen-sions as well as dividends, royalties and interest in the few situations where interest is taxable.
+The most common types of income are subject to the final withholding tax at source of the income.
+These items include salaries and pensions as well as dividends, royalties and interest in the few situations where interest is taxable.

-From international franchising point of view the withholding tax (tax-at-source) is the most important tax as it is applicable to both dividends (from Finnish subsidiary or joint venture) payable to a foreign shareholders and royalties (from franchisees, master or area franchisees etc.) payable to a foreign owner of the intellectual prop-erty rights or the franchised business etc. However, dividend paid by a Finnish com-pany to a company in other member state of EU is not subject to tax in Finland, if the Council directive on parent companies and subsidiaries applies to the receiving com-pany and if the receiving company owns no less than 10 per cent of the share capital of the company distributing dividend.
+From international franchising point of view the withholding tax (tax-at-source) is the most important tax as it is applicable to both dividends (from Finnish subsidiary or joint venture) payable to a foreign shareholders and royalties (from franchisees, master or area franchisees etc.) payable to a foreign owner of the intellectual property rights or the franchised business etc. However, dividend paid by a Finnish company to a company in other member state of EU is normally not subject to tax in Finland, if the Council directive on parent companies and subsidiaries applies to the receiving company and if the receiving company owns no less than 10 per cent of the share capital of the company distributing dividend.
+Normally, Finland does not levy any withholding tax on outbound interest payments.

-The tax rate for tax at source on salaries, wages and pensions is 35 per cent, and only a limited number of deductions are allowed.
-Dividends, royalties and other items of capital income are taxed at 30/32 per cent rate depending on the amount of the in-come.
+The tax rate for tax at source on salaries and pensions is 35 per cent, and only a limited number of deductions are allowed.
+Dividends, royalties and other items of capital income are generally taxed at 20/30 per cent rate.
+A 35 percent rate is applied if the payment goes to a shareholder of nominee-registered shares, the payer does not have the details necessary for identification of the beneficiary.
 The actually applicable tax rates on dividends, interests and royalties, however are usually lower due to tax treaty provisions.
 Business income as well as rents and capital gains on real property and on shares of property companies are taxed on the basis of assessment.
-Rents and capital gains are taxed as capital income at the 30/32 per cent rate.
-Business income of an individual are divided into capital income and earned income, which are taxed at the rates of 30/32 per cent and 35 per cent, re-spectively, and business income of a company is taxed at the rate of 24,5 per cent.
+Rents and capital gains are taxed as capital income at the 30/34 per cent rate.
+Business income of an individual are divided into capital income and earned income, which are taxed at the rates of 30/34 per cent (capital income) and progressively up to 44 per cent (earned income, as per 2024), respectively, and business income of a company is taxed at the rate of 20 per cent.
+Foreign persons working in Finland may apply for a specific withholding tax treatment available on key employees.